EcoFire/firebehavioR/README.md

 --------

 Fire behavior predictions using:
-* the Rothermel modelling system, similar to BehavePlus, NEXUS, and FuelCalc.
+* the Rothermel modelling system, similar to BehavePlus, NEXUS, and FuelCalc
-* the Crown Fire Initiation & Spread modelling system.
+* the Crown Fire Initiation & Spread modelling system

 Helper functions which can:
 * Calculate the wind adjustment factor, using a little or alot of site-specific forest canopy information